LincolnVS/draw.io/README.md

 To get ALU SHAPE on your project, you can do 2 things.

+- You can copy the alu_shape.xlm and import on www.draw.io
 - You can copy the code below and paste at Create Shape on extras (www.draw.io)

       <shape h="120" w="70" name="ALU" strokewidth="inherit">